unverbuggt/mkdocs-encryptcontent-plugin/README.md

 > But always double-check the generated index after `mkdocs build` to see if your information is protected.

-When the configuration mode is set to "**dynamically**", the [javascripts contribution files](https://github.com/unverbuggt/mkdocs-encryptcontent-plugin/tree/master/encryptcontent/contrib/templates/search) are used to override the default search plugin files provided by MKdocs.
+When the configuration mode is set to "**dynamically**", the [javascripts contribution files](https://github.com/unverbuggt/mkdocs-encryptcontent-plugin/tree/master/encryptcontent/contrib/templates/search) are used to override the default search plugin files provided by MkDocs.
 They include a process of decrypting and keeping the search index in a SessionStorage.

 ### Search index encryption for mkdocs-material